yeyuanch/yeyuanch.github.io/_pages/about.md

 # About me

-I'm a Ph.D student at University of Michigan, Ann Arbor, fortunately advised by [Mahdi Cheraghchi](https://mahdi.ch/).
+I'm Yeyuan Chen, a Ph.D student at University of Michigan, Ann Arbor, fortunately advised by [Mahdi Cheraghchi](https://mahdi.ch/).
 I'm interested in coding theory, combinatorics and computational complexity.
 In my undergrad, I also did machine learning theory.